 Note: The examiner is requested to set nine questions in all taking two questions from each unit and one compulsory question.
-The compulsory question will consist of four parts and
+The compulsory question will consist of four parts and will be distributed over the whole syllabus.
+The candidate is required to attempt five questions selecting one from each unit and the compulsory question.

-Primes in certain arithmetical progressions.Fermat numbers and Mersenne numbers.Approximation of irrational numbers by rationals.
+Primes in certain arithmetical progressions.
+Fermat numbers and Mersenne numbers.
+Approximation of irrational numbers by rationals.
 Hurwitz's theorem, irrationality of e and π .
-System of linear congruences Chinese Remainder Theorem.Quadratic residues and non-residues.Legendre's Symbol.Gauss Lemma and its applications.
+System of linear congruences Chinese Remainder Theorem.
+Quadratic residues and non-residues.
+Legendre's Symbol.
+Gauss Lemma and its applications.
 Quadratic Law of Reciprocity jacobi's Symbol.